Liver transplant in India

 - Liver cancers.
 These are primary tumors (that start in the liver) that have not spread outside the liver.

 - Autoimmune hepatitis.
-A chronic inflammation of the liver, resulting in liver cell damage and destruction.
+Chronic inflammation of the liver results in liver cell damage and destruction.

 There may be other reasons for your doctor to recommend a liver transplant.